 Additionally, we are able to explore Kodos’s reasoning and even entertain the idea that, the way he saw it, he truly had no other choice if he wanted the colony on Tarsus IV to survive at all.
 We learn about his aides and followers who were firmly behind him, of the individuals in the government who weren’t fully on board but leaned into the “better them than me” attitude, the people who ignored what was happening because it wasn’t happening to them, and those whose lives were torn apart.
 It forces us to think about what is is to be responsible, what is it to be complicit, and how to weigh self-preservation against the good a community.
 These are all important things to ponder, especially given the current state of political upheaval and uncertainty that many of us are living in.

 “Drastic Measures” will be published on February 6, 2018 with an MSRP of $16.00 US.
-It is available in large format paperback on Amazon, or at your local retailer.
+It is available from bookshop.org, or at your local retailer.
 Ebook and audiobook formats are also available.